 In Winters, serve it hot with a dollop of ghee and hot Kadhi on the side to comfort you from the cold outside.

 It is made with the combination of rice and a variety of dals which is spiced with some whole spices and everyday masalas.
-Sometimes, vegetables are also added for added nutrition.

 This Khichdi recipe is,

-- Apt for weekday meals
+- Perfect for light meals

 Rice and Dal – Rice and Dal are the two main ingredients of any Khichdi, as the word itself means the mishmash of two or more ingredients.